 Organizing Baby’s Closet

 We all know that babies need a lot of stuff.
-They go through about 40 diapers a day, 7 outfit a day and need everything but the kitchen sink when heading out of the house.
-Most of that stuff ends up in your baby’s closet.
-We all know what that means.
-Chaos.
+They go through about 40 diapers a day, 2 outfits an hour and need everything but the kitchen sink when heading out of the house.
+Most of that stuff ends up in your baby’s closet and the thought of organizing your baby’s closet makes you want to cringe.

-Because I’m a little obsessed with organizing (which you might know from this post), I knew I was going to need our baby’s closet organized before they arrived.
+Because I’m a little obsessed with organizing (which you might know from this post), I knew I was going to be organizing our baby’s closet before they arrived.
 At times they’re growing out of clothes every month so being able to stay organized is key to staying sane!

 I shared a super quick video of Penelope’s closet on IG stories and so many of you had questions about it so I thought I’d share some more info.